 All restaurants offer a particular experience in fresh locally caught fish and sea food.
 Most fish restaurants are open for lunch and dinner and are sought after by all types of persons, not least by foreigners who live or work in Malta.

-Despite its importance in the history of Malta over the years and its reputation as the most picturesque seaside locality in Malta, remains a simple fishing village.
+Despite its importance in the history of Malta over the years and its reputation as the most picturesque seaside locality in Malta, Marsaxlokk fishing village remains a peaceful and touristic location.

 Despite having become very commercialized, the beauty is in its old houses laden with character.